lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 - up to 100 *unique things* per *category*.

 The 10 > 10 > 100 structure is flexible, while restrictive enough to prevent rabbit holders of folders too difficult to navigate.
-The numbering immediately indicates the position within the general structure: `xy` is the first level, `xy.ab` is the second level.

 The Johnny Decimal structure I defined improved my previous anarchic system, but started struggling soon for three reasons.